What is Sex Addiction?

 Common signs of sex addiction include:

-• Sexual obsessive thoughts: This is the preoccupation with sexual urges and fantasies at all times.
+• Increase in sexual urges and fantasies at all times.

-• Escalation of behaviours: Increased recklessness in sexual activities and sometimes substance use.
+• Increased recklessness in sexual activities and sometimes substance use

-• Secrecy: Sexual behavior is hidden from loved ones.
+• Secrecy in sexual behavior from loved ones.

-• Sexual compulsivity: Inability to control sexual urges despite devastating results in the relationship, finances, or health.
+• Sexual compulsivity despite devastating results in the relationship, finances, or health

 How to Differentiate High Sex Drive from Signs of Sex Addiction?